careers-crime-scene-investigator-990x358-v2

 Read on to learn more about the career and salary outlook for CSI investigators.

-What Is the Career Outlook for Crime Scene Investigators?
+Career Outlook and Salary for Crime Scene Investigators

-The U.S. Bureau of Labor Statistics (BLS May 2022) does not distinguish crime scene investigators from forensic science technicians for their data collection purposes.
-That being said, the BLS estimates that both occupations will be in demand between 2022 and 2032, with one experiencing a higher rate of growth than the current national average for all occupations (3 percent).
+The U.S. Bureau of Labor Statistics (BLS 2024) does not distinguish crime scene investigators from forensic science technicians for their data collection purposes.
+That being said, the BLS estimates that both occupations will be in demand between 2022 and 2032, with forensic science technicians experiencing a higher rate of growth than the current national average for all occupations (13 percent).

-Police and detective careers are projected to grow at 3 percent nationally, adding 23,800 new positions in the coming decade (2022-2032), adding to the existing 808,700 jobs (BLS 2023).
-By comparison, forensic science technicians will grow 13 percent—more than five times the growth rate for all occupations—representing the creation of 2,300 new jobs in the same period.
+Police and detective careers are projected to grow at 4 percent nationally, adding 28,700 new positions in the coming decade (2023-2033), adding to the existing 796,800 jobs (BLS 2024).
+By comparison, forensic science technicians will grow 14 percent—more than three times the growth rate for all occupations—representing the creation of 2,500 new jobs in the same period.
 While not all of these jobs will be specific to crime scene investigation, some certainly will.

 Because of the popularity of the field, those who enter it will likely find stiff competition for jobs.
-Those with more education, such as a bachelor’s degree in forensic science or a similar field, such as criminal justice, or those with experience working with law enforcement in another capacity, may have an advantage when looking for and finding CSI agent positions.
+Those who have more education, such as a bachelor’s degree in forensic science or a similar field, such as criminal justice, or those who have experience working with law enforcement in another capacity, may have an advantage when looking for and finding CSI agent positions.

 How many crime scene investigators are currently employed?
 The International Crime Scene Investigators Association (ICSIA) states that over 18,000 police agencies are in the country, but few hire full-time civilian CSIs.
 Most, but not all, full-time CSIs begin their careers as sworn-in police officers and work their way towards specialized work in crime scene investigation.